 The Jewellery Quarter station on Vyse Street is the nearest railway station, with regular train services running from Birmingham Moor Street and Snow Hill stations.

-Don’t forget that if you are travelling to us from the city centre then you can hop on the Midland Metro tram for as little as £1 (90p with a swift card) and you’ll be at the Jewellery Quarter station within 10 minutes!
+Do not forget that if you are travelling to us from the city centre then you can hop on the tram for as little as £1 (90p with a swift card) and you’ll be at the Jewellery Quarter station within 10 minutes!
 Just ask the conductor for a City Hop ticket.
 The Museum is then only a short walk away.

 Access and Facilities